National Association of Marine Surveyors

-The National Association of Marine Surveyors Inc. (NAMS) is a Houston, TX based not-for-profit educational association that aims to advance the marine surveying profession by certifying anyone with 5 years surveying experience and by providing them opportunities to enhance knowledge through ongoing professional education.
-They act as a standard-bearing organization in that their members are required to pass an open book exam on surveying fundamentals.

-Primarily, they approach their aim by awarding top marine surveyors, those who complete a rigorous induction process, with the title of Certified Marine Surveyor (NAMS-CMS).
-But they also provide lifelong continuing education through annual and semi-annual meetings and workshops held in some of the world’s biggest seaports and maritime hubs.
-Finally, they engage in educational efforts whose scope extends beyond their membership into the industry at-large.
+The National Association of Marine Surveyors Inc. (NAMS) is a Houston, Texas–based not-for-profit professional association that advances and supports the marine surveying profession by certifying marine professionals with at least five years surveying experience.
+NAMS functions as an international certification organization in that their members are required to pass a discipline specific certification examination.
+Recertification is accomplished through annual and semi-annual meetings and workshops held in some of the world’s major seaports and maritime hubs.
+Finally, NAMS engage in educational efforts whose scope extends beyond their membership and into the industry at-large.

 History

 NAMS was formed in 1962 as the culmination of a 14-year process that began when the Underwriters Laboratories Marine Dept (Yacht Safety Bureau, as it was known at the time), convened a body of independent expert surveyors to conduct equipment-review and consult with the YSB.
 The group remained in existence until YSB’s reorganization in 1960.
 During that time, a reputation for professionalism and competence accrued to them, and, in the year following the restructuring of the YSB, the group continued to convene.
 A formal committee for oversight was formed and nearly a year later, the National Association of Marine Surveyors was formally convened.
 Since then, it has garnered a reputation for industry acumen that has even resulted in its members being solicited as expert witnesses.
-In 1980, the NAMS-Certified Marine Surveyor (CMS) indication was presented, which allows a surveyor to consult as an official representative of the association.
+In 1980, the NAMS-Certified Marine Surveyor (CMS) membership level was enacted, which denotes that a marine surveyor has been certified by the organization to practice in certain area of expertise.
 NAMS has expanded since that time to an international membership with members in Puerto Rico, the Caribbean Islands, Canada, Europe, South America, the Middle East, and Asia.